shahmeer99/HCT-QA-Benchmark/synthetic_data_generator/_README_.md

+## CONFIGURATION
+Install R version 4.4.2 and Rstudio (see configuration details below).

+Download all the files from the "synthetic_data_generator" repository.

+Set Rstudio working directory to the folder containing these files.

-## RUN IN THE FOLLOWING ORDER FROM THE SAME FOLDER:
+## RUN IN THE FOLLOWING ORDER

+1. Generate the table instances

-1_geneAllTablesJSONfromPatterns.R
+> 1_geneAllTablesJSONfromPatterns.R

+2. Generate relational tables and their HCT variants in the TABLES folder

-2_geneHCTfromJSONtables.R
+> 2_geneHCTfromJSONtables.R

+3. Generate SQL and NL questions for each table in the QandA folder

-3_geneSQLandNLQfromJSONtemplates.R
+> 3_geneSQLandNLQfromJSONtemplates.R

+4. Generate the non-semantic versions of all the tables and questions

-4_geneNonSemanticTablesQandA.R
+> 4_geneNonSemanticTablesQandA.R

+5. Generate the final benchmark folder

-5_geneCleanBenchmarkData.R
+> 5_geneCleanBenchmarkData.R

+6. Get a summary of the generated data

-6_countSyntheticData.R
+> 6_countSyntheticData.R

+## OPTIONS

-config.R # contain PATH to create working and final BENCHMARK folders and other options
+config.R # contain PATH to create working and final folders and set other options

 ## NECESSARY TOOLBOXES used by other codes
 toolboxJSONtemplateForAnnotator.R